If you’ve been thinking about doing a real estate course in Australia, don’t wait any longer.

 When writing about your skills and knowledge, focus on how they relate to the job you’re applying for.
 So, if you previously worked for an insurance company and you’re applying for a job as a real estate agent, point out that you’ve had experience valuing assets, providing technical advice and working with people.

 Proofread your resume, and ask a family member or friend to read it.
-Read it out loud to somebody as this can identify errors you missed in the reading.
+Read it aloud to somebody as this can identify errors you missed in the reading.

 3. Find the right real estate course for you